peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeMapper.md

     public CBORTypeMapper();

-Initializes a new instance of the CBORTypeMapper class.
+Initializes a new instance of the [PeterO.Cbor.CBORTypeMapper](PeterO.Cbor.CBORTypeMapper.md) class.

 <a id="AddConverter_T_System_Type_PeterO_Cbor_ICBORConverter_T"></a>
 ### AddConverter